10 Ukrainian holidays and traditions

-It is not a secret that Ukrainian people are open-hearted and friendly.
-Probably, that is why they have so many holidays during the year.
-They combine old Ukrainian traditions, Christian celebrations, European holidays as well as universal festivals like the New Year, Christmas, Easter, etc. However, there are special Ukrainian holidays, which are celebrated only in Ukraine and are not well-known around the world.
+Ukrainian people are open-hearted and friendly.
+Probably, that is why there are many Ukrainian holidays.
+They combine old traditions of Ukraine, European celebrations as well as universal festivities.
+However, we have special holidays celebrated only in our country and are not well-known around the world.
 The aim of this article is to tell about them.
-So, you are welcome to read the hit list of traditional Ukrainian holidays.
+So, you are welcome to read the list of traditional and Christian holidays.

-Let us start with religious celebrations
+Let us start with the list of celebrations.

 What is the most important holiday?
 The most celebrated religious holiday by the majority of people except Easter and Christmas is Epiphany.
 Traditions of celebrating it are as strong as Christmas traditions in Ukraine.
 On Epiphany Eve the whole family gathers around the table and has festive dinner, which consists of plain food.
 After that they go to church.
 On 19 January it is traditional to have a bath before the sun rise to wash all your illnesses and negative energy away.
 However, there is another tradition: people go to the river or lake, break the ice and dive into cold water.
 They believe that by doing so, they will be healthy all year round and wash their sins away too.
 (It is very interesting that in spite of cold weather and water very few people fall ill after such experience).
 Personally I have never tried diving in icy water, I am not that brave, but my friends and family love it.
 My grandfather used to take snow baths every winter to be healthy and strong, he didn`t use any medicine until the very old age.
 But if you decide to start it, you should do it slowly and prepare your body not to shock it with stress.

 There are superstitions according to Ukrainian customs and traditions connected with Epiphany.